gpfinley/FLEx-TeX/README.md

 The output of the script will contain at least two LaTeX files:

-    all_field_types.tex Contains a custom LaTeX command for each type of dictionary field.
+- all_field_types.tex: Contains a custom LaTeX command for each type of dictionary field.
+This will have to be edited to your formatting preferences.
-                This will have to be edited to your formatting preferences. entries.tex     Contains the entries themselves; this can probably stay as it is.
+- entries.tex: Contains the entries themselves; this can probably stay as it is.

 If you specified a main file at runtime, then this will also be copied to the output folder.
 The main file will include everything in your dictionary except the entries and the custom commands―so, all header and formatting information, title, etc. The file should also, crucially, contain two lines:

     \input{all_field_types}   % In the preamble
     \input{entries}           % Where you want the dictionary content to appear

 An example of a main file is included with FLEx-TeX (“example main file.tex”).
 When finally compiling the dictionary in LaTeX, you will want to compile the main file, as the others will not compile on their own.
 If you are using any Unicode characters, be sure to compile under XeLaTeX (included in most LaTeX distributions).
 And if you are using Unicode and experience any issues at all with characters not showing up properly, check to be sure that all files are saved with UTF-8 encoding.
 (Notepad under Windows doesn't always do this properly, so if your characters aren't coming out correctly, try a different text editor.)